moneyadviceservice/frontend-code-standards/README.md

 |  Opera  |  9.6x, 10  |   Mac/Windows  |

 *Note: This needs updating as I believe our content should usable in older browsers too (even if it doesn't look pretty!) - we should be using Progressive Enhancement rather than gracefull degradation.
-We should be following the same approach as GOV.UK, see: [https://www.gov.uk/service-manual/user-centered-design/browsers-and-devices](https://www.gov.uk/service-manual/user-centered-design/browsers-and-devices)*

-*IE10 should also be a primary browser.
+IE10 should also be a primary browser.
 We need to start thinking about mobile devices too.*

+*We should be following the same approach as GOV.UK, see: [https://www.gov.uk/service-manual/user-centered-design/browsers-and-devices](https://www.gov.uk/service-manual/user-centered-design/browsers-and-devices)*

 ## Search Engine Optimisation